-In the 2023–2024 Wireless Phone Service and Cell Phone Study by the American Customer Satisfaction Index (ACSI), customers shared their experience with various wireless phone service providers.
-Consumer Cellular emerged as the leader in customer satisfaction among the mobile virtual network operators (MVNOs), beating companies such as Mint Mobile and Straight Talk, as well as major telcos like Verizon and T-Mobile.
+In the 2025 Wireless Phone Service and Cell Phone Study by the American Customer Satisfaction Index (ACSI), customers shared their experience with various wireless phone service providers.
+For the fourth consecutive year, Consumer Cellular emerged as the leader in customer satisfaction among mobile virtual network operators (MVNOs), beating companies such as Mint Mobile and Straight Talk, as well as major telcos like Verizon and T-Mobile.

 In this review of Consumer Cellular, we’ll examine if the mobile carrier is really worth its salt or yet another company with exaggerated promises.
 We’ll evaluate its performance and privacy aspects, and also explore what Consumer Cellular reviews by customers reveal.